 If you are unable to walk to your seat, a narrow aisle chair — specifically designed to fit inside the aircraft cabin — will be used to transport you from the jet bridge door to your row.
 All American Airlines jet aircraft have seats with movable aisle armrests, which are designed to ease the transfer from the aisle chair to your seat.

 American Airlines also blocks a limited number of seats on each aircraft for passengers who identify as having a qualified disability.
-In certain circumstances, adjacent seats can be reserved for a companion who is traveling with you specifically to assist with your mobility needs.
+In certain circumstances, adjacent seats can be reserved for a companion traveling with you for assistance.
+If you're also traveling with a baby, find out how to add a lap infant to your American Airlines ticket in advance.
 To secure these seats, call the Special Assistance team as early as possible — ideally the same day you book your ticket.

 If you use your own manual or power wheelchair, scooter, or other mobility device, American Airlines handles it under a separate but equally important set of American Airlines wheelchair policies.
-All assistive devices are transported free of charge and do not count toward your checked baggage allowance or carry-on limits — they are treated entirely separately from standard luggage.
+Just as assistive devices are handled separately from standard baggage, traveling with a pet also requires a separate process — see how to add a pet to your American Airlines reservation.

 For manual wheelchairs, no special coordination is typically required if you are able to walk to the gate independently.
 Your chair may be gate-checked and returned at the arrival gate, or in some cases stowed in the cabin overhead bin on a first-come, first-served basis if it is collapsible and fits the required dimensions.
 American Airlines and American Eagle offer complimentary cabin storage for one collapsible manual wheelchair per aircraft.